petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

-Note that we don't need to specify the environment in which to run the command since there's only one in the project, but if there are multiple, Calkit will complain that you need to pick an environment.
+Note that we don't need to specify the environment in which to run the command since there's only one in the project, but if there are multiple, Calkit will complain that you need to pick an environment or set one as the default.

 We want to run the simulation with a few different turbulence models: